ViktorPavlovA/tensorrt-yolov8-inference/README.md

-# Inference Yolov8n on c++ tensorRT-8.6.1
+# Inference Yolov8n on c++ tensorRT 10.3

 Example on COCO dataset

-FPS Jetson Nano : 8.8 - 9 fps
+PC 20 FPS

 # TO DO POSTPROCESSING ON CUDA